 is a writer, speaker, professor, and champion of racial and gender equity.
 She co-wrote the popular children’s history book, Tate and His Historic Dream, co-edited Michelle Obama’s Impact on African American Women and Girls and edited two books that include the writings of her great-grandmother, Ida B. Wells.
 She has written articles for Essence, Huffington Post, Teen Vogue and The North Star.
 Her advocacy has led to street names, monuments, historical markers, and other public history projects that highlight women and African Americans.
 For more details visit her website.
 Follow her on Twitter @MichelleDuster and Facebook @MLDwrites

-is an Assistant Professor of English at College of DuPage, where she teaches creative writing and composition courses.
+is an Assistant Professor of English/Creative Writing.
 Trina produced television news in Chicago and Rockford, and most recently wrote novels for teens.
 A single mother of two teens and active educator, Trina writes on a variety of social topics.
 Her young adult novel In Her Skin: Growing Up Trans is a 2017 Rainbow Book List Nominee and Lambda Literary "Lammy" Nominee.
 Trina served as the advisor of the college literary journal The Prairie Light Review, where her students won the American Scholastic Press Association’s First Place Magazine award four consecutive years during her tenure.
 She has published poetry, flash fiction, and articles on writing.
 For more details visit her website.
 Follow her on Twitter @TrinaSotira

 Ida From Abroad: The timeless writings of Ida B. Wells from England in 1894 (edited by Michelle Duster)